Red is the New Orange

 Although this burned my bacon, I began thinking this is the same way many businesses treat their callers placed on hold.
 They smile and wave at you with their Radio and TV commercials.
 The same smiling faces are printed on the mailer inviting you to contact them.
 The campaign works, you take them up on their invitation to, ‘Experience the Difference.’
 But in actuality the difference is that the experience you were promised is not what was delivered.
 You call them and end up waiting on hold; in silence.

 Talk about being ignored!

 They have taken the time to call you.
 This is the moment to give that potential customer, your captive audience, your undivided attention.
 It is the shining moment where a clear hand-off can be made between your external marketing efforts and your on-hold advertising program.
 Advertising to callers placed on hold – at least at our company – is designed to do exactly what is necessary at this stage of the customer relationship-building cycle: Engage each caller with a creative, entertaining, and informative program.
 It’s a chance to reinforce your brand with each caller placed on hold.
-After all, it’s just not polite nor is it good business to just walk away and leave a customer frustrated and unattended.
+After all, it’s not polite, nor is it good business, to just walk away and leave a customer frustrated and unattended.